erin-koen/avante-garde-order-book/README.md

 ## Install

-> Clone this repo to your local machine, and navigate into `order-book` in your terminal
+- Clone this repo to your local machine, and navigate into `order-book` in your terminal
-> install the necessary dependencies from package.json using `yarn install` or `npm i`
+- install the necessary dependencies from package.json using `yarn install` or `npm i`
-> `yarn start` or `npm start` will launch the app
+- To launch the app, use `yarn start` or `npm start`